Sustainability

 FY2021

-To follow up on the previous year, we conducted dialogues with international NGOs and other organizations in cooperation with cooperation from Caux Round Table Japan (CRT Japan), a third-party organization, and received the following comments.
+To follow up on the previous fiscal year, we conducted dialogues with international NGOs and other organizations in cooperation with cooperation from CRT Japan, a third-party organization, and received the following comments.

-1. 1.Confirm whether there are any problems (such as problems concerning the freedom of association, forced labor, child labor, and discrimination) in human rights areas that are of concern to the WBA and in particular the CHRB within the TFR supply chain management system.
+1. 1.Confirm whether there are any problems (such as problems concerning the freedom of association, forced labor, child labor, and discrimination) in human rights areas that are of concern to the World Benchmarking Alliance (WBA) and in particular the Corporate Human Rights Benchmark (CHRB) within the Teijin Frontier Co., Ltd., supply chain management system.

 2. 2.Determine the working conditions of foreign laborers who work for suppliers in domestic business and confirm whether any human rights issues have arisen (human rights due diligence and impact assessments).